soorajdsharma/wintalents/README.md

 - `vite.config.ts` is preconfigured by `@lovable.dev/vite-tanstack-config`; avoid manually adding plugins it already provides (TanStack Start, React, Tailwind, tsconfig paths, Nitro, component tagger, env injection, etc.).

 ---

-## License

-No license file is currently included in this repository.
-Add one (e.g. MIT, Apache-2.0) if you intend to open source this project.